jflalonde/illuminationSingleImage/README.md

 2. If you experience problems with libsvm version 3.0.1, replace the `svm_model_matlab.c` file with the following: https://github.com/tomz/libsvm-ruby-swig/blob/master/libsvm-3.1/matlab/svm_model_matlab.c.
 Make sure that the `NUM_OF_RETURN_FIELD` macro is set to 10.
 Recompile libsvm after making this change.
 *Thanks heaps to Swaminathan Sankaranrayanan for pointing this out!*

+3. Alternatively, the software apparently works with libsvm version 3.1.
+Thanks to Lin Gu for pointing this out.

+4. If matlab complains that it can't find the function `xrepmat`, you can either install the [lightspeed](http://research.microsoft.com/en-us/um/people/minka/software/lightspeed/) package by Tom Minka, or safely replace all the `xrepmat` by the built-in `repmat`.

 References